spxbhuhb/zakadabar-stack/core/doc/template/bender/bo.md

 * common: data model and schema,
 * browser: table, form, crud,
-* backend: record backend, DAO, Exposed table.
+* backend: business logic, exposed persistence api

 Bender is **experimental**: we hope that it works.